jbilander/SimpleDevice/README.md

 <img src="images/project_folder_mapped_as_drive_in_WinUAE.jpg" width="577" height="432">
 </a>
 ***
-With dopus on the Amiga you can copy the simple.device into devs.
+With dopus on the Amiga you can copy the `simple.device` into `devs`.
 <br /><br />
 <a href="images/project_folder_shown_in_dopus.jpg">
 <img src="images/project_folder_shown_in_dopus.jpg" width="577" height="493">